 Anthony McReavy is Chief Executive of East Renfrewshire Culture and Leisure.

 VOCAL Vice Chairs

-If you wish to contact VOCAL Members please email VOCAL Treasurer Merrill Smith (email@example.com)
+If you wish to contact VOCAL Members please email VOCAL Secretary Gary Morton firstname.lastname@example.org

 VOCAL membership is open to all local authority, trust and national agency managers who work in or with the culture and leisure sector in Scotland.
-If you are interested in taking out membership please contact Merrill Smith (firstname.lastname@example.org).
+If you are interested in taking out membership please contact Hilda Ramsay email@example.com.
 Corporate memberships for local authorities and other organisations are also available which include a set number of individual memberships as well as a range of wider benefits.
-Further details can also be obtained from Merrill.
+Further details can also be obtained from Hilda.